 Conduct market research

-Conducting market research should be the first step in your marketing campaign, as this is where you determine your target market.
-This includes the demographics in your business area.
-From here, you should also do some competitor analysis to see what they’re doing in terms of their marketing and why customers choose their products.
+From here, you should also do some competitor analysis to see what they’re doing in terms of their marketing and why their customers choose their products.

-Take this time to try to find out what your market is looking for.
-Once you’ve gathered information, you will be able to create a marketing strategy that will meet their needs and expectations.
-Here are some points on how to build up your bakery marketing plan.
+Take this time to find out what your market is looking for.
+Once you’ve gathered information, you can create a marketing strategy to meet their needs and expectations.

 Use what you found in your market research to design your brand.
 This means answering the below questions and conveying the responses in your interactions, logo and marketing material: